Holben888/slinkity-home/src/docs/quick-start.md

 title: Quick start
 ---

-You'll need an existing 11ty site to get started.
-If you're new to 11ty, you can make your first project using the lovely guide + community resources [over here](https://www.11ty.dev/docs/getting-started/).
+All you need is an empty directory to get started.
+But if you're using an existing 11ty site (or want a start project), you can make your first project using the lovely guide + community resources [over here](https://www.11ty.dev/docs/getting-started/).

 ## Installation